fullstackproltd/AspNetCoreSpa/README.md

         * Flip the switch in appsettings.json called `useSqLite` to `false`, this should point to use local sql server setup as default instance.
 (See appsettings.json file for connection string)
         * Run `dotnet ef migrations add "InitialMigrationName"`

+7. Point to identity server:
+    For ease project is using hosted idenitty serve at url (https://aspnetcorests.azurewebsites.net/).
+Alternatively, you can run local version of identity server by running AspNetCoreSpa.STS project and change appsettings.Development.json or appsettings.json file's StsAuthority config to identity server's url for appropriate environment.
 ```

 ## Other commands